smapiot/piral/src/utilities/piral-ssr-utils/README.md

 }
 ```

 **Remark**: Use, e.g., the incoming request for retrieving custom pilet metadata responses (e.g., using feature flags).
 Otherwise, fully cache the response.
-Pilets can / should be cached in any case.
+Pilets can/should be cached in any case.

 The provided snippet assumes that `readRemoteText` and `readRemoteJson` trigger an HTTP request with the method of your choice.
 While the former just returns the content of the response, the latter already parses the response body's JSON.